4-H Youth Development

 - Health: choosing healthy lifestyles

 4-H is open to youth between the ages of 7 and 18 as of January 1st.
+5 and 6 year olds have the option to become Cloverbud Members.
 The 4-H year runs from October 1st to September 30th.
-4-H offers 35 different projects for youth to explore.
+4-H offers 47 different projects for youth to explore.
 4-H is a community of young people across America who are learning leadership, citizenship, and life skills.